mbarker84/michellebarker-2021/src/pages/about.md

 tags: ['post', 'section', 'about']
 ---

 My name is Michelle Barker and I’m Lead Front End Developer at [Atomic Smash](https://atomicsmash.co.uk).
-I like building fun, creative website and side projects that are also performant and accessible.
+I like building fun, creative websites and side projects that are also performant and accessible.

 ### Writing